 “The thorough knowledge and practice of a way of life which leads to the establishment of prime health, physically, mentally and spiritually”.

 Sri Lankan Ayurveda has been practiced on the island for over a thousand years, with Ayurveda still being the predominant medical system on the island nation today.
-Sri Lanka has also become a popular destination for foreign guests seeking Ayurveda Kuren during the last 15-20 years.
-Many are attracted by the holistic perspective of Ayurveda - the very broad approach to health, incorporating physical, mental and spiritual aspects.
+Sri Lanka has also become a popular destination for foreign guests seeking Ayurveda during the last 15-20 years.
+Many are attracted by the holistic perspective of Ayurveda – the very broad approach to health, incorporating physical, mental and spiritual aspects.
 Many also are appreciative of a medical system which does not rely so heavily on medications, turning instead to changes to one’s diet and lifestyle to effect better health.
 The warm tropical climate found along the southern coast of Sri Lanka is an added advantage.
 This warmth assists in opening the skin’s pores, intensifying the deep cleansing and the disposal of toxins from the body.
-Psychologically the calming effect of a stay near a tropical beach also aids in the overall effectiveness of an Ayurveda Kur.
+Psychologically the calming effect of a stay near a tropical beach also aids in the overall effectiveness of Ayurveda.
 It provides the ideal setting to take time out, to recharge and assess one’s priorities in life.

 Originating in ancient India, Ayurveda is one of the oldest scientific medical systems in the world.
 Ayurveda focuses on two main considerations: